Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users: Resource allocation

 \subsubsection{Interference-limited scenario}

 A bound of the power consumption for URLLC in the NOMA case can be found exploiting the asymptotic behavior with respect to $\gamma_u(f)$.
 When the URLLC channel conditions are very good, we can approximate each term of~\eqref{eq:info:u:simple} depending on the value of the interference.
-In details, let us consider the mRB $f\in\mc{F}_u$ where the interference is not null, i.e. $P_e(f) > 0$.
-The mutual information of that channel can be approximated as

-On the other hand, considering a mRB $g\in\mc{F}_u$ where the interference is null, i.e. $P_e(g) = 0$, the contribution of its term in the summation can be approximated by
+In detail, when the $u$ channel gain is large, we can approximate the mutual information as

-Using the set definition given in Section~\ref{sec:allocation:e}, the mRBs having $P_e(f) > 0$ are collected in the set $\mc{F}_u \cap \mc{F}_e^+$, i.e. the URLLC reserved frequencies shared with $\mc{F}_e^+$; the mRBs having $P_e(g) = 0$ are collected in the set $\mc{F}_u \setminus \mc{F}_e^+$, i.e. the URLLC reserved frequency resources which are not in the set $\mc{F}_e^+$.
-Therefore, equation~\eqref{eq:info:u:simple} can be well approximated by the following
+Using the set definition given in Section~\ref{sec:allocation:e}, the mRBs having $P_e(f) > 0$ are collected into the set $\mc{F}_u \cap \mc{F}_e^+$, i.e., the URLLC reserved frequencies shared with $\mc{F}_e^+$; the mRBs having $P_e(f) = 0$ are collected in the set $\mc{F}_u \setminus \mc{F}_e^+$, i.e., the URLLC reserved frequency resources which are not in $\mc{F}_e^+$.
+Therefore, \FS{for high values of $\Gamma_u$,} equation~\eqref{eq:info:u:simple} can be well approximated by the following